 Future students enrolling in the next academic year in the 1st or 2nd cycle, or Diploma

-The applications are presented by filling in the related form, available in the Scholarships Office (F114), and delivering it, along with the documents required, to the Rector's Delegate for the Scholarships Office, in the period of registration.
+Applications are submitted by filling in the appropriate form, which can be found on the online forms page of the University website, and sending it, together with the required documentation, to the Rector's Delegate for the Scholarship Office, during the period of enrolment at the University.

-The outcome of the application will be notified directly from the Rector's Delegate for the Scholarships Office during the meeting.
+The application outcome will be communicated directly by the Rector's Delegate for the Scholarship Office during the interview in presence or at a distance.

 Students already enrolled in the 1st or 2nd cycle or for Diploma